Rei-SwitchBot/faq/en-us/Hub Series.md

 Tap the "+" icon to add remote control
 Tap "Others" at the bottom of the "Choose an appliance" screen Name and save the remote
 Tap the edit icon in the upper right corner
-Give your button a name and start learning
+Tap "+" icon to learn the button
 After the indicator lamp on the Hub 2 unit turns off, press the remote control button once and wait until the indicator lamp flashes.
 If the button is recognized, you will see a success suggestion, tap "Test" to check if the appliance is actually working.
 If it doesn't respond, re-register with "Learn Again".
 After learning all the buttons, name and save the remote control.
 This completes the registration.